Conjugate gradient methods without line search for multiobjective optimization: Introduction

-In this work, we focus on the conjugate gradient (CG) method for solving problem \eqref{mop}.
-It is noteworthy that the CG method, initially proposed by Lucambio P\'{e}rez and Prudente \cite{lucambio2018nonlinear}, generates a sequence of iterates according to the following form:
+where $F:\mathbb{R}^{n}\rightarrow\mathbb{R}^{m}$ is a continuously differentiable vector-valued function.
+As mentioned in \cite{upadhyay2024quasi}, a class of interval-valued multiobjective optimization problems can also be reformulated as the problem \eqref{mop}.
+In the present work, we focus on the conjugate gradient (CG) methods for solving \eqref{mop}.
+It is noteworthy that the CG methods for multiobjective optimization, initially proposed by Lucambio P\'{e}rez and Prudente \cite{lucambio2018nonlinear}, generates a sequence of iterates according to the following form: